13th Conquer the Cove 25k & Marathon

 Both race distances will be challenging.
 There will be a lot of climbing, approximately 3500ft of elevation gain in the marathon.
 1000ft of this will occur following mile 18, but your reward will be 2.35 miles of downhill followed by a relatively easy 2 miles to the finish.

-This event will be headquartered at Loch Haven Lake.
+This event will be headquartered at Sherwood Archers.
 Property rules state that there will be No Dogs Allowed on the property for this event.

-Price includes a challenging well marked course, technical shirt with great design, finishers award, 8 well stocked aide stations, and post race food with good people.
+Price includes a challenging well marked course, technical shirt or tank top, finishers award, 8 well stocked aide stations, and post race food with good people.

 All finishers will get a finishers medal